zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Ivan:  I told him and he says that at that price, h e’d be giving it away.
 I don’t think he’s going to budge.
 I think you should just buy it .
 He doesn’t look like he’s willing to haggle with you.

 Connie:  Don’t be impatient.
 Good things come to th ose who wait.
-Tell him that I’m ready to walk away if he doesn’t take $42 for i t.
+Tell him that I’m ready to walk away if he doesn’t take $42 for it.
 Hey, where’s he going?

 Ivan:  He says that he’s walking away because he do esn’t sell to cheap Americans.